 Quincy Market is where old and new seamlessly merge.
 Here you can find hundreds of shops, both inside and outside the building.
 The market was established in 1825 and spans three buildings: Quincy Market, South Market, and North Market.

-It’s another great place to stop as you’re walking the Freedom Trail to grab a bite to eat or do some souvenir shopping.
+This can be to grab a bite to eat or do some souvenir shopping.
 The market is especially charming during the winter months when it’s decorated for the holidays.
 Quincy Market was named a National Historic Landmark in 1966.

 Go to a Red Sox game